sunnikbe/INFYS/README.md

-# INFYS - Informatics and Physics + AML
+# INFYS - Informatics and Physics

 FYS3150 - Computational Physics using C++